LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 you will see the same *Work in Repl.it* button.

 .. figure:: figures/github-work-in-replit.png
-   :alt: Image showing a *Work in Repl.it* button on a GitHub assignment.
+   :alt: A *Work in Repl.it* button on a GitHub assignment.

    We recommend that you access the assignment Repl.it via the GitHub repository.

 .. admonition:: Note

-   The first time you use the *Work in Repl.it* button, ie for this assignment, you will need to authorize your Repl.it account to work with your GitHub account.
+   The first time you use the *Work in Repl.it* button, i.e. for this assignment, you will need to authorize your Repl.it account to work with your GitHub account.
 If you are prompted to do so, follow the steps to link your accounts.

-Hello world!
+Hello World!
 ~~~~~~~~~~~~

 Once you have accepted the assignment, have a look around the various files and get curious about what this
 code does.
-Indeed, open some of the files and look around.
 Don't be afraid to look - just don't edit any of this code just yet.

 After you have done some exploring, use the Repl.it *Run* button to run the program.
 To begin with,